msyazwanfaid/hilalpy/README.md

 6. Hilalpy has various dependencies in order to operate its lunar crescent observation analysis for lunar crescent visibility assessment.
 To install all HilalPy dependencies, a command below can be executed on the windows PowerShell.

 Should all of the steps done properly, Hilalpy would be ready to use.

+##Demonstration of HilalPy

+Demonstration of HilalPy and it use cases is available at https://github.com/msyazwanfaid/hilalpy/raw/main/Hilal%20Py%20Demonstration.docx